tushar385/Handaling-Numerical-and-catagorial-Missing-Values/README.md

  1- Data Missing at Random.
  2- Data Not Missing at Random.

-<h2> Techniques of Handling Missing Values.
+<h2> Techniques of Handling Numerical Missing Values.
+1- Mean/ Median/Mode replacement.
+2- Random Sample Imputation.
+3- Capturing NAN values with a new feature.
+4- End of Distribution imputation.
+5- Arbitrary imputation.